Icon-Newsletter

 Success!
 Thank you for signing up for our weekly Moneymax newsletter.

 For many Filipinos, a motorcycle is an ideal mode of transportation.
-It’s significantly more affordable than cars, much easier to maintain, and it can navigate even the trickiest traffic jams.
-More importantly, it can also be a source of livelihood; a lot of motorcycle owners double as couriers or food delivery riders.
+It’s significantly more affordable than cars, easier to maintain, and handy for navigating even the trickiest traffic jams.
+More importantly, it can also be a source of livelihood—a lot of motorcycle owners double as couriers or food delivery riders.

 Are you planning to buy a motorcycle soon?
-If you haven’t saved enough or just don’t want to scoop some money from your bank account, consider getting a motorcycle loan.
+If you haven’t saved enough or just don’t want to scoop money from your bank account, consider getting a motorcycle loan in the Philippines.
 If this is your first time applying for such a loan, here’s a comprehensive guide to help you out.

-Furthermore, you can use your motorcycle loan to buy either a brand-new or secondhand unit.
-If the loan proceeds have an excess, you can use the remaining amount to buy motorcycle accessories.
+You can use your motorcycle loan to buy either a brand-new or secondhand unit.
+If there are excess loan proceeds, you can use the remaining amount to buy motorcycle accessories.

 Why Should You Get a Motorcycle Loan?

-There are many reasons that may convince you to apply for a motorcycle loan.
+There are many reasons that may convince you to apply for a motorcycle loan in the Philippines.
 Here are some of them:

-Depending on the lender you’re going to work with, the loan application process can be quick.
-This is because some lenders have easy and light requirements.
-More importantly, you can file your application online, which is much safer and more efficient, especially during these times.
+Depending on the lender you’ll work with, the loan application process can be quick.
+Some lenders have easy and light requirements.
+More importantly, you can efficiently file your application online.

-2. You Won’t Have to Touch Your Savings or Emergency Fund
+👍 You Won’t Need to Touch Your Savings or Emergency Fund

 Yes, you may afford a two-wheeler with the money you have in the bank.
 But paying for it in cash may create a dent in your savings.
 There are lenders who offer easy and flexible payment terms, so you won’t have to touch your personal savings.

-If you do your research, you’ll find that a lot of banks have friendly interest rates.
-Getting a loan with a low interest rate will make repayments much easier to manage.
+If you do your research, you’ll find that a lot of banks offer friendly interest rates.
+Getting a loan with a low interest rate will make repayments easier to manage.

 Where to Get a Motorcycle Loan in the Philippines

-To help you get the right motorcycle loan, here’s a list of the top motorcycle financing companies and lenders together with their interest rates, loan amount, and payment terms:
+To help you get the right motorcycle loan, here’s a list of top motorcycle financing companies and lenders in the Philippines together with their interest rates, loan amount, and payment terms:

 • Maximum loan amount: Up to 70% of the purchase price